- Poison ivy is NOT contagious.

 - See your health care provider if the rash is over most of your body, it looks infected, there’s swelling, it doesn’t get better in 2-3 weeks, or you’re not sure if the rash is from poison ivy.

 Do you know what causes poison ivy rash?
-It's the sap oil that's made by poison ivy plants that's responsible for irritant reactions.
-It is the same substance that's found in poison oak and poison sumac plants.
-If you've had a skin rash after coming in contact with one or more of these plants, you already know that it's uncomfortable, yet not everyone who is exposed to these plants are sensitive to them.
-Read on to learn more.
+It’s the sap oil that’s made by poison ivy plants that’s responsible for irritant reactions.
+It’s the same substance that’s found in poison oak and poison sumac plants.
+If you’ve had a skin rash after coming in contact with one or more of these plants, you may already know that it’s uncomfortable, but not everyone is sensitive to these plants.

 What is poison ivy?